thanksgaga/content-processing-solution-accelerator/docs/DeploymentGuide.md

 3. **Import Sample Data**
     - Grab the Schema IDs for Invoice and Property Damage Claim Form's Schema from first step
-    - Move to the folder location to samples in ContentProcessorApi - [/src/ContentProcessorApi/samples/](/src/ContentProcessorApi/samples/)
+    - Move to the folder location to samples in ContentProcessorAPI - [/src/ContentProcessorAPI/samples/](/src/ContentProcessorAPI/samples/)
     - Execute the script with Schema IDs

         Bash